 - The Southern tomato virus and Watermelon crinkle leaf-associated virus 2 have a limited host range and Southern tomato virus is not associated with disease.
 The impact on the remaining 14 virus species should not be a cause of concern.

 - Of the seven new records of weeds, Bitou bush and Agapanthus are known to be troublesome weeds.
-Bitou bush is currently limited to a single location on Norfolk Island and Agapanthus were found in one public reserve.
+Both of these species are limited to a single location on Norfolk Island.
 Of the remaining five weed species identified, only Indian siris has weedy potential, although it seems that the single specimen present on island does not produce seed.

 The report made several management recommendations: